Mithila's Sugared Legacy in 10 Desserts

 Chamcham

-This is yet another chhena dessert but with less chashni and coconut coating over it, chamcham is a semi-liquid dessert.
-Traditionally, their shapes differ from oval to cylindrical but Darbhanga’s Sweet Home sells it flattened, in the shape of bagiya.
+Chamcham is a semi-liquid chhena dessert, but with less chashni and a coating of coconut.
+Traditionally, its shapes vary from oval to cylindrical, but Darbhanga’s Sweet Home sells it flattened, in the shape of a bagiya.

 Gur-Chhena

-Unlike the sugar-syrup used in rasgulla, this chhena is submerged in jaggery syrup, giving a light brown hue to both.
-It is preferred by those limiting their refined sugar intake as well as the ones managing diabetes.
+Unlike the sugar-syrup used in rasgulla, this chhena is submerged in jaggery syrup, lending it a light brown hue.
+It is a delicious option for anyone trying to limit the intake of white sugar.

 Chhena Jalebi

-Chhena jalebi sounds like its cousin, the jalebi, but is much darker and thicker and has fewer coils.
-It is sometimes confused with khoye ki jalebi, but the chhena jalebi is made from fresh curdled milk, kneaded well with refined or rice flour then manually piped and dropped in the oil.
-The fried jalebi is dipped in the chashni and garnished with dry fruits.
-It tastes like a combination of gulab-jamun, rasgulla and jalebi.
+Chhena jalebi sounds like its cousin, the jalebi, but is much darker and thicker and with fewer coils.
+It is made from fresh curdled milk, kneaded with all-purpose flour or rice flour, then manually piped and dropped in the oil.
+The fried jalebi is then soaked in chashni and garnished with dry fruits.
+It tastes like a blend of gulab-jamun, rasgulla and jalebi.

 Jigyasa Mishra is an independent journalist and artist who works across various mediums with a wide lens of human rights, gender, health, environment, culture, food, art and their intersection.
 She also experiments with art and design, and hosts a monthly supper club in Lucknow.